Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Proving the reduced problem

 Since in this case $t\geq 0$, it follows from \Cref{lem Assing for steinberg}, that both Whittaker functions are non-zero for $i\geq -2$, and \eqref{eq: expression case 2} is equal to

 The same splitting as in \eqref{eq: 14}, this time gives

 where now $v_1:=v(n+\varpi-\varpi^{t+1})$, $\epsilon_i(v_1)$ is given as before, and once again the finite sum above is taken to be zero by convention if $-2>-v_1-1$.
 The $L$-function contribution from the right-most sum is the same as in the first case and requires no further treatment.
-The left-most finite sum contributes an unwanted factor of $\frac{1}{q-1}$ if and only if $v_1\leq 1$.
-In this case we again need to show that this is always killed by the volume factor
+The finite sum on the left is zero by convention if $v_1>1$, and it is an element of $\tfrac{1}{q-1}A[q^s,q^{-s}]$ if $v_1\leq 1$.
+In the latter case we again need to show that the factor of $\tfrac{1}{q-1}$ is always killed by the volume factor

 Let's denote this subgroup by $\mathcal{U}_1$.
 We'll once again show that $\mathcal{U}_1\subseteq \left[\begin{smallmatrix} 1+\varpi\mathcal{O} & \varpi \mathcal{O}\\ & 1 \end{smallmatrix}\right]\subseteq P(\mathcal{O})$ whenever $v_1\leq 1$.
 Of course, $\mathcal{U}_1$ is given by $\mathcal{U}_1=P(F)\cap ng_{t,1,1} K_1 g_{t,1,1}^{-1}n^{-1}\cap g_{0,1,1} K_1 g_{0,1,1}^{-1}.$ Let $x=\left[\begin{smallmatrix} a & b \\ & 1 \end{smallmatrix}\right]\in\mathcal{U}_1$.
 Recall that $g_{0,1,1}=\left[\begin{smallmatrix} & 1\\ -1& \end{smallmatrix}\right]\left[\begin{smallmatrix} 1 & \varpi^{-1}\\ & 1 \end{smallmatrix}\right]$.
 Thus, we must have